 - For more information, visit our page about reporting to police

-Breathing Exercises (PDF) – Mindfulness breathing exercises to help you relax and become centred.
+Breathing Exercises — Mindfulness breathing exercises to help you relax and become centred.

-Mindfulness, Meditation, and Relaxation Strategies (PDF) – A variety of mindfulness and meditation practice to help you cultivate present moment awareness.
+Getting Started with Mindfulness — An introduction to mindfulness, including a variety of mindfulness and meditation practices to help you cultivate present moment awareness.

-Anger: How to feel and express anger in a healthy and safe way (PDF) – Healthy ways to manage and express anger without using aggression.
+How to Release Anger: 11 Tips for Letting Go — Healthy ways to manage and express anger without using aggression.

 Intimacy After Trauma [YouTube video] — In this TEDx Talk, intimacy expert, Dr. Kat Smith, shares her story of triumph over trauma.
 After childhood abuse and date rape, she was able to use her challenging life experiences to open up to the transformational power of love.